-We estimate that the net proceeds from the sale of the shares of common stock and warrants that we are offering will be approximately \$, excluding the proceeds, if any, from the exercise of the warrants and after deducting the underwriting discount and estimated offering expenses payable by us.
-In addition, we estimate that the net proceeds we will receive from our concurrent Series B Preferred Stock and warrants offering will be approximately \$, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-This offering is not contingent upon the completion of the Series B Preferred Stock and warrants offering and the Series B Preferred Stock and warrants offering is not contingent upon the completion of this offering.
+We estimate that the net proceeds from the sale of the 23,026 shares of Series B Preferred Stock and accompanying warrants that we are offering will be approximately \$16.3 million, excluding the proceeds, if any, from the exercise of the warrants and after deducting the underwriting discount and estimated offering expenses payable by us.
+In addition, we estimate that the net proceeds we will receive from our concurrent common stock and warrants offering will be approximately \$39.8 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+This offering is not contingent upon the completion of the common stock and warrants offering and the common stock and warrants offering is not contingent upon the completion of this offering.
 We cannot assure you that either or both of the offerings will be completed.

-We intend to use the net proceeds from this offering and our concurrent Series B Preferred Stock and warrants offering (i) to fund the conduct of a Phase IIb clinical trial for our drug candidate CK-2017357, (ii) to fund other research and development activities, and (iii) for other general corporate purposes, including working capital.
+We intend to use the net proceeds from this offering and our concurrent common stock and warrants offering (i) to fund the conduct of a Phase IIb clinical trial for our drug candidate CK-2017357, (ii) to fund other research and development activities, and (iii) for other general corporate purposes, including working capital.

-We cannot estimate precisely the allocation of the net proceeds from this offering and our concurrent Series B Preferred Stock and warrants offering among these uses.
+We cannot estimate precisely the allocation of the net proceeds from this offering and our concurrent common stock and warrants offering among these uses.
 The amount that we actually expend for these purposes may vary significantly depending on numerous factors, such as the progress of our research and development efforts, technological advances and the competitive environment for our products.
 We may also use a portion of the net proceeds to acquire or invest in complementary businesses, products and technologies.
 Although we currently have no material agreements or commitments with respect to acquisitions, we evaluate acquisition opportunities and engage in related discussions from time to time.